geoserver/geoserver/doc/en/user/source/tutorials/imagemosaic_timeseries/imagemosaic_timeseries.rst

 Step 3: set Coverage Parameter
 ````````````````````````
-The relevant parameters are AllowMultithreading and USE_JAI_IMAGEREAD
+The relevant parameters are AllowMultithreading and USE_JAI_IMAGEREAD.
+Do not forget to specify the background value according to your the value in your tif file.

 .. figure:: img/step_2_1.png
    :align: center